wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 - It **must** match this regex: `^[a-z0-9_.]+$`
 - In a “multi-value” feature, a single variant wheel can specify multiple values corresponding to a single feature key.
 Otherwise, only a single value can be present.

+### Null variant

+The concept of a null variant makes it possible to distinguish a fallback wheel variant from a regular wheel published for backwards compatibility.
+For example, a package that features optional GPU support could publish the following wheels:

+- One or more wheel variants built for specific hardware for wheel variant enabled systems with suitable hardware.

+- A CPU-only null variant for systems with wheel variant support but without suitable hardware.

+- A GPU+CPU regular wheel for systems without wheel variant support (i.e. the “mega-wheel” approach)

+The null variant must not have any properties and it must use the variant label `null`.
+Conversely, wheel variants that declare any variant properties must not use the variant label `null`.

+In particular, this makes it possible to publish a smaller null variant for systems that do not feature suitable hardware, with a fallback regular wheel with support for CPU and all GPUs for systems where variants are not supported and therefore GPU support cannot be determined.

+Not being compatible with any of the available variants gives the installer more information about the system (e.g. not having specialized hardware) than systems which do not support wheel variants.
+Consequently, it makes sense that package maintainers may wish to propose a different “fallback” to their users whether their system is Wheel Variant enabled or not.
+Publishing a null variant is optional.
+If one is published, a wheel variant enabled installer must select in priority the null variant.
+If none is published, fallback on the non-variant wheel instead.
+The non-variant wheel is also used if variant support is explicitly disabled by an installer flag.

 ### Example use cases